Best long term care insurance quotes online.

 Even lower levels of care can be extremely expensive, with the average monthly cost of an assisted living facility at $3,750, and the average cost of homemaker services at nearly $4,000 per month.

-With a long term care insurance policy in place, you don’t have to rely on loved ones for your care, but rather can choose to receive professional care, either in a facility or at home, without having to rely on adult children for these needs.
+With an LTC insurance policy in place, you don’t have to rely on loved ones for your care but rather can choose to receive professional care, either in a facility or at home, without having to rely on adult children for these needs.

 Contrary to popular belief, programs like Medicare pay very little, if any, long term care expenses.
 And, in order to qualify for Medicaid coverage, it is required that you spend assets down to your state’s poverty level.